wei-chen-li/wei-chen-li.github.io/content/post/convex-lyapunov-search/index.md

 V(\bm{x}) = \frac{1}{2} \bm{x}^\top \begin{bmatrix} 1 & 0 \\ 0 & 2 \end{bmatrix} \bm{x} .
 $$

-This technique, which involves expressing a function as a quadratic form and ensuring the associated matrix is positive or negative semi-definite, is encapsulated as sum-of-squares (SOS) programming.
+This technique, which involves expressing a function as a quadratic form and ensuring the associated matrix is positive semi-definite, is encapsulated as sum-of-squares (SOS) programming.
 Hence, we can alternatively solve the following SOS optimization problem:

 $$
 \begin{align*}